christopherphan/COVID-19-analysis/README.md

 * "Number of cases" is the number of **confirmed** cases.
 The *Times* gives the following description:
 > Confirmed cases are patients who test positive for the coronavirus.
 We consider a case confirmed when it is reported by a federal, state, territorial or local government agency.

+* Please see [the README for the *Times*' repo](https://github.com/nytimes/covid-19-data/blob/master/README.md#methodology-and-definitions) for more information about the limitations of the underlying data.

 ## Number of confirmed cases and deaths in the U.S. over time

 ![](nyt_cases_and_deaths.png)